Break-Resilient Codes: Code Construction

-\begin{lemma} Every fragment~$\bff\in\texttt{Z-FRAGMENTS}$ contains at least one signature in some level. \end{lemma} \begin{proof} By Lemma~\ref{lemma:insideInfoRegion}, every fragment~$\bff\in\texttt{Z-FRAGMENTS}$ wholly resides in the information region of~$\bfc$.
-Recall that~$\bff$ either contains a discernible level-$0$ signature, or is at least~$3c\log m$ bits long.
-Observe that signatures (of length~$c\log m$) are separated by residuals (of length at most~$c\log m-1$), and as a result,~$\bff$ must contain a signature in the latter case (i.e.,~$\vert\bff\vert\geq 3c\log m$). \end{proof}
+\begin{lemma} Every fragment~$\bff\in\texttt{Z-FRAGMENTS}$ contains at least one beacon in some level. \end{lemma} \begin{proof} By Lemma~\ref{lemma:insideInfoRegion}, every fragment~$\bff\in\texttt{Z-FRAGMENTS}$ is entirely contained in the information region of~$\bfc$.
+Recall that~$\bff$ either contains a discernible level-$0$ beacon, or is at least~$3c\log m$ bits long.
+Observe that beacons (of length~$c\log m$) are separated by residuals (of length at most~$c\log m-1$), and as a result,~$\bff$ must contain a beacon in the latter case (i.e.,~$\vert\bff\vert\geq 3c\log m$). \end{proof}

-\begin{lemma} Every level-$0$ signature, if not broken, can be found from fragments in the set~\texttt{Z-FRAGMENTS}. \end{lemma} \begin{proof} Notice that the decoding algorithm first puts every fragment that contain a marker in~\texttt{R-FRAGMENTS} (line~\ref{line:R-FRAGMENTS}).
-The remaining fragments, as long as they contain a discernible level-$0$ signature, will be stored in~\texttt{Z-FRAGMENTS} (line~\ref{line:Z-FRAGMENTS}).
-Therefore, if an unbroken level-$0$ signature is missing from~\texttt{Z-FRAGMENTS}, it resides in a fragment that contains a marker and was therefore placed in~\texttt{R-FRAGMENTS}.
-Such a fragment must cross both~$\bfz$ and the redundancy region, and as result, must contain~$\bfm_0$.
-However, line~\ref{line:transpoint} assures that it will be segmented and the right part, which contains the signature, will be placed in~\texttt{Z-FRAGMENTS}. \end{proof}
+\begin{lemma} Every level-$0$ beacon, if not broken, can be found from fragments in the set~\texttt{Z-FRAGMENTS}. \end{lemma} \begin{proof} Notice that the decoding algorithm first puts every fragment that contain a marker in~\texttt{R-FRAGMENTS} (line~\ref{line:R-FRAGMENTS}).
+The remaining fragments, as long as they contain a discernible level-$0$ beacon, will be stored in~\texttt{Z-FRAGMENTS} (line~\ref{line:Z-FRAGMENTS}).
+Therefore, if an unbroken level-$0$ beacon is missing from~\texttt{Z-FRAGMENTS}, it is contained in a fragment that contains a marker and was therefore placed in~\texttt{R-FRAGMENTS}.
+Such a fragment must cross~$\bfz$ and the redundancy region, and as result, must contain~$\bfm_0$.
+However, line~\ref{line:transpoint} assures that it will be segmented and the right part, which contains the beacon, will be placed in~\texttt{Z-FRAGMENTS}. \end{proof}